Michelle Moultrie

-Michelle Moultrie (born July 13, 1990) is an American, former professional softball outfielder.
+Michelle Moultrie (born July 13, 1990) is an American professional softball outfielder for the Oklahoma City Spark of the Women's Professional Fastpitch (WPF).
 She played college softball at Florida, where she was named SEC Player of the Year in 2012.
 She has been a member of United States women's national softball team since 2011 and competed at the 2020 Summer Olympics and won a silver medal.
-Currently, Moultire plays in the Athletes Unlimited Softball league.
+She also played in the Athletes Unlimited Softball league.

 Career

 Moultrie was a walk-on player at Florida, and went on to achieve two Second Team and a First Team All-SEC honors, including being named 2012 SEC Player of the Year.
 She was named a Third Team and First Team All-American in her final two years.

 Team USA

 Moultrie represented Team USA at the 2020 Summer Olympics.
 During the tournament, she had two hits and one RBI.
 During the gold medal game, she had one of her hits as the USA was defeated by Team Japan 2–0.